Probabilistic patient risk profiling with pair-copula constructions: Application: patient risk profiling with vine copula-based classifiers

-We now analyze how the surgery duration and \texttt{BMI} impact the predicted probabilities for developing serious complications jointly. \autoref{fig:heatmap} presents estimated risk surfaces over \texttt{BMI} and \texttt{surgerytime}, under two blood loss scenarios: no (\texttt{bloodloss} = 1, left panel) and high (\texttt{bloodloss} = 3, right panel).
+As an example, we analyze how the surgery duration and \texttt{BMI} impact the predicted probabilities for developing serious complications jointly. \autoref{fig:heatmap} presents estimated risk surfaces over \texttt{BMI} and \texttt{surgerytime}, under two blood loss scenarios: no (\texttt{bloodloss} = 1, left panel) and high (\texttt{bloodloss} = 3, right panel).
 The other two variables were fixed at \texttt{age} = 65 and \texttt{givencrystalloids} = 2 to reflect a typical surgery in our case study.
 First, the estimated risk surface highlights a nonlinear interaction between \texttt{BMI} and surgery duration, where risk does not follow simple additive patterns.
-This illustrates the strength of vine copulas in capturing relationships between variables beyond linear assumptions.

 In the left panel of \autoref{fig:heatmap}, which represents no blood loss, we observe a broad safe zone for the serious complication risk, indicated by light (blue) colors, where the estimated probabilities for serious complications are lower than 0.25.
 It spans approximately \texttt{BMI} between 24 and 32 and \texttt{surgerytime} between 75 and 180.
 Further, we see a black contour line marking the 0.50 probability threshold.
 Still, patients with a \texttt{BMI} below 18.5 (underweight) have a high risk of developing serious complications (the corresponding estimated probability is higher than 0.75) regardless of their surgery duration.